microsoft/FluidFramework/docs/content/docs/concepts/architecture/index.md

 ### Fluid service

-The Fluid service is primarily a total-order broadcast: it takes in changes (called "operations" or "ops") from each client, gives the op a sequential order number, and sends the ordered op back to each client.
+The Fluid service is primarily a total-order broadcast: it takes in changes (called "operations" or "ops") from each client, gives each op a sequential order number, and sends each ordered op back to each client.
 Distributed data structures use these ops to reconstruct state on each client.
 The Fluid service doesn't parse any of these ops; in fact, the service knows nothing about the contents of any Fluid container.